arctop/iOS-SDK/README.md

 #### 2. Verify That a User Has Been Calibrated for Arctop

-Before Arctop services can be used in any sessions, a user must complete calibration to generate their personal Arctop model.
-This is done via the Arctop app.

-Calibration takes approximately 10 minutes and only needs to be completed once per user.
-It consists of five short tasks (1-3 minutes each) and is performed while wearing a compatible headwear device to record brain signals throughout.
-At the end of each task, users are asked to rank their experience using slider scales and short questionnaires.

-This process is important for Arctop’s software to learn individual users' unique patterns and tune its algorithms to be as accurate and robust as possible.
+Arctop currently offers the following cognitive metrics: visual attention, auditory attention, focus, enjoyment, cognitive workload, and sleep state.
+Except for sleep state, all of these require that users complete one-time calibrations within the Arctop mobile app before their data can be received.
+Each cognitive metric has its own gamified calibration that takes approximately 4 minutes to complete and only needs to be completed once per user.
+The focus metric is an exception, as it does not have its own calibration, but is instead unlocked automatically when both the visual attention and auditory attention calibrations have been completed.
+Each calibration process is important for Arctop’s software to learn individual users' unique patterns and tune its algorithms to be as accurate and robust as possible.

+Note: At this time, only the Arctop mobile app for iOS has individual calibrations for the above cognitive metrics.
+Users who calibrate with the Android mobile app will complete our previous 10-minute task that offers access to only three cognitive metrics in addition to sleep state: focus, enjoyment, and flow.
+The Arctop mobile app for Android will soon be updated to match the iOS mobile app, transitioning fully to shorter individual calibrations that allow users to more quickly record Arctop Sessions with the metrics that matter most to them.

 The best practices users should follow when completing calibration are listed below.
 * Before starting the calibration session:
-    * Go to a quiet place where you will not be interrupted for 10 minutes.
+    * Go to a quiet place where you will not be interrupted for the duration of the calibration.
     * Unplug your headwear and mobile device from any chargers.
 * During calibration:
     * Try to move as little as possible.
 Headwear sensors are very sensitive to motion.
     * Do not eat, drink, or close your eyes.
 It is alright to blink normally.
     * Do not multitask or exit the Arctop app.
 Focus all of your efforts on the tasks presented.
     * Complete the session within one sitting and in the same location.
 Moving around too much during calibration will impact results.
-    * Answer all questions honestly, related to how you felt during the tasks.
-Calibration takes into account individual user feedback so answer as accurately as you can.

 To verify that a user is calibrated, call the service to check the status: